zenangst/Spots/README.md

 - Supports displaying multiple collections, tables and regular views in the same container.
 - Features both infinity scrolling and pull to refresh (on iOS), all you have to do is to setup delegates that conform to the public protocols on `Controller`.
-- No need to implement your own data source, every `CoreComponent` object has their own set of `Item`’s. which is maintained internally and is there at your disposable if you decide to make changes to them.
+- No need to implement your own data source, every `Component` has their own set of `Item`’s. which is maintained internally and is there at your disposable if you decide to make changes to them.
-- Easy configuration of collection views, table views and any custom component implementation that you add.
+- Easy configuration for registring views.
 This improves code reuse and helps to theme your app and ultimately keep your application consistent.
-- Support custom Spots, all you need to do is to conform to `CoreComponent`
 - A rich public API for appending, prepending, inserting, updating or deleting `Item`s.
-- Features three different components out-of-the-box; `CarouselComponent`, `GridComponent`, `ListComponent`
-- Static custom cell registrations for all `CoreComponent` objects.
+- Has built-in support for regular views inside of both collection and table views.
-Write one view cell and use it across your application, when and where you want to use it.
+Write one view and use it across your application, when and where you want to use it.
+- Supports view states such as normal, highlighted and selected.
-- Cell height caching, this improves performance as each cell has its height stored as a calculated value. on the view model.
+- View height caching, this improves performance as each view has its height stored as a calculated value. on the view model.
-- Supports multiple cell types inside the same data source, no more ugly if-statements in your implementation;
+- Supports multiple views inside the same data source, no more ugly if-statements in your implementation;
 - Soft & hard updates to UI components.
 - Supports both views made programmatically and nib-based views.
-**Spots** handles this for you by using a cell registry.
+**Spots** handles this for you by using a view registry.

 ## Origin Story